caolan/magery/README.md

 websites.
 This is the easiest JavaScript framework I can think of that _could_ work with server-side rendering in any language.

+## Aims

+* Make your progressive enhancement of multi-page websites easier
+* Be relatively small in filesize, as your enhancements may also be small
+* Be agnostic of your backend language
+* Provide clean separation between your data and markup
+* Prove that you don't _need_ a 'single page app' to write JavaScript that is sophisticated, yet maintainable

+You might also like to read the [blog post][blog-post] that started this project (Magery syntax has since been updated).

 ## Download

 * [magery.js][magery-js] (development)